Support Centre

 5.4.
 Interests of the data subject

-Data processing may be carried out when necessary in order to protect vital interests of the data subject or other natural persons.
+Data processing may be carried out when necessary in order to protect the vital interests of the data subject or other natural persons.

 5.5.
 Public interest